At a Glance

 Kai Bae Beach is the last area before the road climbs over the second mountain and connects to the far south west of the island.
 Local and friendly, it’s a slightly cramped dusty place combining a hotch-potch of shops, restaurants and bars up on the road with a wide selection of resorts and a good beach, split into two sections.

-Since the pandemic, it has become perhaps Koh Chang‘s most popular area with families and travelers alike drawn to its well priced rooms and its bustling but non-party (Lonely Beach) and non-package tour vibe (White Sand Beach).
+Over the last few years, it has become perhaps Koh Chang‘s most popular area with families and travelers alike drawn to its well priced rooms and its bustling but non-party (Lonely Beach) and non-package tour vibe (White Sand Beach).

-Down by the sea, there is a wide choice of places to stay, with the majority 2/3 star resorts, but also including four high-end luxury options, Awa Resort, Gajaparui Resort, The Chill and The Retreat.
+Down by the sea, there is a wide choice of places to stay, with the majority 2/3 star resorts, but also including high-end luxury options – The Retreat, The Chill, Awa Resort and Gajaparui Resort and Sylvan.
 In amongst them, you’ll find too some cheaper backpacker huts and guesthouses, while inland, there are a few long stay options.

 Northern End | Central Area | Southern End (Waterfall) | Southern End (Offshore Islands)